Blog

-This month, we gathered an expert panel of behavioral science andTreating students with anxiety education professionals to discuss the complex process of treating anxiety in students.
+This month, we gathered an expert panel of behavioral science andTreating students with anxiety education professionals to discuss the complex process of supporting students with anxiety.
 Although many of the insights they shared were directed toward practitioners who work with students, we couldn’t help but notice how relevant some of their advice was for parents, too.
-In this week’s article, we’ll be exploring a few of the best tips from our panelists for helping your child manage their anxiety independently, and what red flags to look out for when professional support may be needed.
+In this week’s article, we’ll be exploring a few of the best tips from our panelists for how to help students with anxiety manage their feelings independently, and what red flags to look out for when professional support may be needed.

 But before we dive in, let’s take a step back: What exactly is anxiety, and how does it typically present itself in students?